rustyconover/muid-zero-knowledge-proof/README.md

 It is useful to be able to prove that you own a [Memorable Unique Identifier](https://www.microprediction.org/muids.html) without revealing the private key associated with it.

-This will be useful for facilitating payments or other transactions.
+This will be useful for facilitating payments based on performance or allowing logins to a website using the Muid as your identity.

 This repo uses [snarkjs](https://github.com/iden3/snarkjs) and [circon](https://github.com/iden3/circom) to construct a zero-knowledge proof that verifies that the creator has a 16 byte value that produces a specified public key prefix.